whohensee/SeeChange/docs/overview.md

 There are three ways to configure any object in the pipeline.
 The first is using a `Config` object, which is defined in `util/config.py`.
-This object reads one or more YAML files and stores the parameters in a dictionary heirarchy.
+This object reads one or more YAML files and stores the parameters in a dictionary hierarchy.
 More on how to initialize this object can be found in the `configuration.md` document.
 Keys in this dictionary can include `pipeline`, `preprocessing`, etc.
 Each of those keys should map to another dictionary, with parameter choices for that process.

-After the config files are read in, the `Pipeline` object can also be initialized using a heirarchical dictionary:
+After the config files are read in, the `Pipeline` object can also be initialized using a hierarchical dictionary:

 ```python
 from pipeline.top_level import Pipeline